Share this

 Launched in December 2014, The Stroke Elf is a great way to make research more accessible and encourage discussion about research.
 If you are interested or want further information, please email Professor Madeleine Grealy at m.grealy@strath.ac.uk

-Database of Research in Stroke (Doris) - Update September 2014
+Database of Research in Stroke (DORIS)

 Different Strokes